 - Once the registration has been submitted, a Lakeland test center representative will call within 48 hours to schedule an exam.

-- Click Here to pay the $25 Lakeland administration fee. (will need to get the link to Touchnet)
+- Click here to pay the $25 Lakeland administration fee.

 - Bring a driver's license or a photo ID to Lakeland's Test Center on the day of the examination.
 For those eligible under the military's DANTE program, bring your military ID (New Geneva Conventions Identification Card – CAC Identification Card).